 The American boxwood has tiny, dark green, crisp leaves that perfectly complement the mottled red of old brick paths and walls.
 They can be low shrubs, tall thick hedges, and when left untended, they will grow into wispy trees that can reach above the first floor of the old homes they surround.
 I remember following many a pathway surrounded by their dark green limbs leading to front doors, back porches, or hidden gardens .
 Southern Maryland was one of the original Maryland settlements and has a rich physical history of old homes, farm buildings, and churches that persists today.
 Bricks and boxwoods have always seemed to me to be a part of that tapestry.

 On warm summer days, just outside my front door, there is a faint scent of boxwoods mixing with the sweetness of gardenias and the rich dark earth beneath them.
-It reminds me of humid nights spent chasing fireflies or looking for frogs in the shade around my grandfather’s pond.
-Sometimes it brings back chilly nights playing hide and seek in an old garden with the promise of hot apple cider and maybe some oyster stew when we grew too cold to stay outside.
-There are a lot of sensations, smells, tastes, that I associate with my childhood and the scent of boxwoods is a powerful reminder.
+On warm, humid nights it reminds me of chasing fireflies or looking for frogs in the shade around my grandfather’s pond.
+On cold days when I cut the greenery for wreaths and bouquets, it brings back chilly nights playing hide and seek in an old garden or hearing the low murmur of excited voices and tuning instruments as I walked down a brick path to an old door.
+It is a reminder of my past, but also a harbinger of things yet to come.